agent-indigo/btre-web/README.md

 - Moved JavaScript that was embedded in the `nav` to `btre/static/app.js`

+- Copyright year in footer retrieved using jinja instead of JS

 - Added a `noscript` tag

 - Added `tel` and `mailto` links